codeaudit/SayKitSDK/Tour/05-conversation-topics.md

 ### Handling Voice Input

-Topics also conform to the `SAYCommandRegistry` protocol, so they are able to provide a collection of command recognizers relevant to their subject.
+Topics also conform to the `SAYVerbalCommandRegistry` protocol, so they are able to provide a collection of command recognizers relevant to their subject.
 In the product list example above, you could assign list-navigation commands to your topic to allow the user to browse the list on command.

 To continue with the example, let's assume we have some kind of event handler class (like a controller in MVC-terms) capable of handling commands events recognized by our `ProductListTopic`.
 Then it's initializer could include the following configuration: